21 Easy Finger Painting Ideas For Babies & Toddlers 1-2 Years Old

 8. Dress your baby or toddler appropriately

-Put a painting smock, bib, or old shirt on your one year old before beginning the activity so they do not get paint on their clothes.
+Put a painting smock, bib, or old shirt on your baby or toddler before beginning the activity so they don’t get paint on their clothes.

 Depending on the setting and circumstances, you can even allow them to paint unclothed with just a diaper on.
 This allows them to move freely as they explore!

 You could also put a swimsuit on them and paint outside on a nice day.
-This makes it easy to hose them off at the conclusion of the activity if they’re in a swimsuit or in just a diaper.
-(You could also put black or dark clothes on them because paint stains won’t show up as much.)
+This makes it easy to hose them off at the end.

 9. Try to keep everything contained to one area so all materials are easy to reach for/access